 Meet the Director

-In 2001 she opened the Women’s Studies Research Center (WSRC) in a 10,000 square foot facility that she designed and for which she raised all the funds.
-The WSRC, whose tagline is “where research, art and activism converge,” houses The HBI and The Kniznick Gallery, one of the few galleries devoted to work by and about women.
+In 2001, Professor Reinharz opened the Brandeis Women’s Studies Research Center in a 10,000 square foot facility that she designed and for which she raised all the funds.
+The WSRC, whose tagline is “where research, art and activism converge,” houses The HBI and The Kniznick Gallery, one of the few galleries in the country devoted to work by and about women.
 In 2013, the National Council for Research on Women awarded Dr. Reinharz the “trailblazer award” for her pioneering work in research on women.

 The holder of the Jacob Potofsky Chair of Sociology, Professor Reinharz has published 13 books, including On Becoming a Social Scientist (1979), Qualitative Gerontology (1984), Feminist Methods in Social Research (1992), American Jewish Women and the Zionist Enterprise (2005), The JGirl’s Guide (2005), Intermarriage around the World (2010), Observing the Observer (2011), One Hundred Years of Kibbutz Life: A Century of Crises and Reinvention (2012), Today I am a Woman (2012), and The JGuy’s Guide (2013).
 She is finishing an anthology about the relation between Jews and art in the 20th century, and a study of her father’s memoir detailing his experience in Holland during the Holocaust.

 A frequent lecturer and avid traveler, Shula is married to Jehuda Reinharz, former president of Brandeis University (1994-2011), is the mother of two daughters, and has two grandchildren.